 A few weeks ago I was interviewing candidates for a job that was based in the Midwest.
-I spoke with a terrific candidate and she smoothly answered all of my questions.
-As I was preparing to send her information to the company, I did a quick search for her on social media and her name came up along with a ridiculous job title.
-I immediately moved her application to the bottom of the pile and after I finished screening candidates I deleted her file.
+I spoke with a terrific candidate and he smoothly answered all of my questions.
+As I was preparing to send his information to the company, I did a quick search for her on social media and what I found made me move his application to the bottom of the pile.

 My social media search wasn’t part of an official pre-employment background check but most of the staffing and recruiting people I know have a similar story.
 I did a little research and I learned that 70% of companies check a candidate’s social media profile during the interview process.
 The number goes up to 73% among manufacturing companies.